-Below are a couple of tricks that you can make use of so that you have more confirmation that the divergence will work out in your favor.
+Below are a couple of tricks of the (divergence) trade that you can make use of so that you have more confirmation that the divergence will work out in your favor.

 Wait for an indicator crossover.

-Wait for indicator to move out of overbought/oversold territory.
+Wait for the indicator to move out of overbought/oversold territory.

 Another trick would be to wait for momentum highs and lows to hit overbought and oversold conditions, and wait for the indicator to move out of these conditions.